-Chicago Criminal Aggravated Battery attorney, James Dimeas, has been handling Aggravated Battery criminal charges throughout Cook County, DuPage County, Lake County, and Kane County for over 25 years.
+Chicago Criminal Aggravated Battery attorney, James Dimeas, has been handling Aggravated Battery criminal charges throughout Chicago, Cook County, DuPage County, Kane County, and Lake County for over 25 years.
 James Dimeas has the experience handling Aggravated Battery cases that gives him a unique and keen understanding of how Aggravated Battery cases are handled by the police and how Aggravated Battery cases are treated by the Courts.

 Aggravated Battery 720 ILCS 5/12-3.05 is a very serious criminal charge in Illinois.
 There are several reasons why Aggravated Battery is much more serious than a simple Battery 720 ILCS 5/12-3 in Illinois.
 The first reason is that in order to be guilty of an Aggravated Battery you must have caused great bodily harm to the victim.
 Police, prosecutors, and judges treat Aggravated Battery charges much more serious than a simple Battery.
 The second reason why Aggravated Battery is much more serious than simple Battery is that the punishment for an Aggravated Battery is much more severe than a simple Battery.
 A simple Battery is a class A misdemeanor which carries a maximum penalty of up to one year in county jail and a maximum fine up to $2,500.
 Aggravated Battery is a Class 3 felony which carries a possible penitentiary sentence of between three to five years and a fine up to $10,000.